 Understanding human development is one of the new frontiers in developmental biology.
 Because of the intrinsic difficulties in studying human embryos, the majority of our knowledge has been inferred from model organisms such as mice, frogs, fish, or fruit flies.
 However, many developmental principles are not conserved and humans have evolved specific features2.
 Human embryos can be studied when generously donated by couples undergoing an IVF procedure, and this has proved extremely useful3.
 However, IVF embryos are scarce, not always of top quality, and considerably difficult to work with.
-On the contrary, human embryo models formed from human pluripotent stem cells (hPSCs), although they are simplified versions of the embryo, can be formed easily from established cell lines in the lab, generated in large numbers, and are easier to manipulate either physically or genetically.
+On the contrary, embryo models formed from pluripotent stem cells (hPSCs), although they are simplified versions of the embryo, can be formed easily from established cell lines in the lab, generated in large numbers, and are easier to manipulate either physically or genetically.
 They thus represent an ethical and technical alternative complementing the use of IVF embryos.

 Understanding implantation with blastoids

 In our lab (Nicolas Rivron, IMBA-Institute for Molecular Biotechnology, Austrian Academy of Sciences), we are interested in understanding early mammalian development and how the embryo implants into the uterus.
-We are especially studying the formation of the blastocyst (day 4-7 in humans) that generates and pattern tissues and develops features to prepare the conceptus for implantation into the uterus.
+We are especially studying the formation of the blastocyst (day 4-7 in humans) that generates and pattern tissues to prepare the conceptus for implantation into the uterus.
 Implantation is the first physical contact between the mother and the embryo and an extremely crucial step towards the sustenance of the pregnancy.
 Implantation success marks the establishment of a clinical pregnancy as measured by levels of the hormone human chorionic gonadotropin.
 Of clinical importance, in humans, the steps of blastocyst development and implantation are prone to failure and are thought to account for as much as 75% of pregnancy loss4,5.

 2021: Many attempts to model human blastocysts.